Sibu: Japanese occupation

-Japanese forces first landed in Miri on 16 December 1941, and conquered Kuching on 24 December.
-On 25 December, Sibu was bombed by 9 Japanese warplanes flown from Kuching.
-The Resident of the Third Division, Andrew MacPherson, believed that the Japanese would start to invade Sibu following the air attack.
-He and his officer later fled Sibu to the upstream of Rajang River.
-They planned to pass through Batang Ai and trek through the forests to reach Dutch Borneo.
-However, they were caught and killed by the Japanese at Ulu Moyan, Sarawak.
+During World War II, Japanese forces initiated their invasion of the region by landing in Miri on 16 December 1941.
+Subsequently, they conquered Kuching on 24 December.
+On 25 December, Sibu experienced an air raid by nine Japanese warplanes that had flown from Kuching.
+Concerned about the impending invasion of Sibu, Andrew MacPherson, the Resident of the Third Division, made the decision to evacuate with his officers to the upstream area of the Rajang River.
+Their plan was to traverse through Batang Ai and navigate through the dense forests to reach Dutch Borneo.
+Unfortunately, they were apprehended and killed by Japanese forces at Ulu Moyan in Sarawak.

-In the evening of 26 December 1941, Sibu people started to ransack an unguarded government rice storeroom.
-Some villagers staying along the Rajang River also came to steal for daily necessities.
-The situation soon got out of control.
-British Sime Darby company, Borneo Company Limited, and Chinese businessmen became the victims of the riots.
-The Chinese businessman decided to form a security alliance to calm down the chaos.
-On 29 January 1942, a Japanese advance team was invited from Kuching to restore order in Sibu, who then later fled from Sibu back to Kuching.
-The power vacuum continued to exist in the third division until 23 June 1942, when the Japanese headquarters in Kuching sent Senda Nijiro to become the new Resident of the Third Division of Sarawak.
-After he took office, he immediately declared that Imperial Japanese Army would take total control of people's lives and property.
-On 8 August 1942, Sibu was renamed to "Sibu-shu".
+On the evening of 26 December 1941, chaos erupted in Sibu as local residents began looting an unguarded government rice storeroom.
+This unrest extended beyond mere looting, with villagers residing along the Rajang River also partaking in thefts of daily necessities.
+The situation rapidly spiraled out of control, resulting in significant damage to the British Sime Darby company, Borneo Company Limited, and Chinese businessmen who became victims of these riots.
+In an attempt to restore order, Chinese businessmen in the region banded together to form a security alliance.

+To address the growing disorder, an advance team from Japan arrived in Sibu on 29 January 1942, after being summoned from Kuching.
+However, this team eventually fled Sibu and returned to Kuching.
+Consequently, a power vacuum persisted in the third division until 23 June 1942, when the Japanese headquarters in Kuching appointed Senda Nijiro as the new Resident of the Third Division of Sarawak.
+Upon assuming office, Senda Nijiro declared that the Imperial Japanese Army would assume complete control over people's lives and property in the region.
+On 8 August 1942, Sibu was officially renamed "Sibu-shu".

-The Japanese started to impose expensive taxes on Chinese people.
-They also started a Sook Ching operation on suspected anti-Japanese individuals.
-Under extreme torture, some Chinese individuals gave a false list of names of anti-Japanese groups.
-These lists would later lead to the death of innocent individuals at the Bukit Lima execution ground, while some individuals were sent to a prison at Kapit.
+The Japanese authorities began to impose heavy taxes on the Chinese population and initiated a Sook Ching operation to identify suspected anti-Japanese individuals.
+Some Chinese individuals, under extreme torture, provided false lists of names of supposed anti-Japanese groups.
+Tragically, these lists led to the wrongful execution of innocent individuals at the Bukit Lima execution ground, while others were incarcerated in a prison in Kapit.